maxludden/supergene-v2/books/book06/md/chapter-2004.md

 Han Sen kept getting petrified, and each time it happened, another turtle image appeared on his body.

-“F*ck this!
+“Fuck this!
 This Stone Cow is too creepy.”
 Han Sen got rid of the petrification and Turtle effects.
 Then, he slashed towards the Stone Cow and ran.

 Until he figured out what the thing could do, he would only be able to kill it with super god spirit.